 Time to read: 7 minutes (11 if you watch the video's also)

 Often I hear people say that Scrum does not take care of risk: there is no risk log, risk is not on the agenda of the Sprint Review or Retrospective as a standard agenda-item.
-The Development Teams need to be accountable for the quality of the product and how it's made.
+Developers need to be accountable for the quality of the product and how it's made.
 That's a risk right there!
 If there is not one person accountable for quality, being on time, within budget, building the right thing...
 How is risk managed in Scrum?

 I'll break it to you right away.
 Scrum is all about risk management.
 Ken Schwaber talks a little bit about it in this short video: